-To be classified as a capital lease, any one of four conditions must be met:
+To be classified as a capital lease under U.S. GAAP, any one of four conditions must be met:

-- The term of the lease is >75% of the useful life of the asset
+The term of the lease is greater than or equal to 75% of the useful life of the asset

-- The present value of the lease payments is >90% of the asset’s fair market value
+The present value of the lease payments is greater than or equal to 90% of the asset’s fair market value

 Operating leases are used for short-term leasing of assets and are similar to renting, as they do not involve any transfer of ownership.
 Periodic lease payments are treated as operating expenses and are expensed on the income statement, impacting both the operating and net income.
 In contrast, capital leases are used to lease longer-term assets and give the lessee ownership rights.